diku-dk/futhark/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about the code base on Gitter or IRC (#futhark on Freenode).
+* Ask any question about the code base on Gitter or IRC (#futhark on Libera.Chat).
 Please don't open GitHub issues just to ask questions.